My essays about healthy relationships with God, others, & yourself.

 So today I want to make the case for giving your kids allowances, which will make your kids better prepared for life.
 And that means your life will be better too!

-But first, I want to share with you an email I received from a missionary mom in Nicaragua, where I did a parenting seminar a number of years ago.
+But first, I want to share with you an email I received from a missionary mom in Nicaragua, where I did a parenting seminar a few years ago.
 She followed my advice about giving kids allowances, and surprised me with this beautiful testimonial about doing it with her THREE YEAR OLD!
 [I’ll insert my comments between hers.]

 .Our 3-year-old son is learning the value of $ as he spends all his $1 per week on gum.